 Instead of fighting the unfairness or hopelessness of your situation, do what you can, right where you are.

-And how to thrive when you’re stuck at home, read here.
+Related: How to thrive when you’re stuck at home

-As we do these things, depression will lose its hold on us and God’s light will fill our hearts and minds.
+As you do these things, depression will lose its hold on you and God’s light will fill your heart and mind.

 It is God’s purpose that every Christian be surrounded by an atmosphere of light and peace.
-As we look to God, He will shed His light on us and bring peace to our hearts in these turbulent times.
+As you look to God, He will shed His light on you and bring peace to your heart.

 What do you do to counteract depression?